multisynq/m4u-tutorials/docs/projects/Guardians.md

 ![](images/image14.gif)

-*How to create a multiplayer game with a thousand perfectly synchronized bots, missiles and avatars in Croquet for Unity.*
+*How to create a multiplayer game with a thousand perfectly synchronized bots, missiles and avatars in Multisynq for Unity.*

 *Introducing Navigation Grid and a deep dive on Behaviors.*

-This section describes the Croquet for Unity Guardians application available on github here: [https://github.com/croquet/croquet-for-unity-guardians](https://github.com/croquet/croquet-for-unity-guardians) .
-See the releases page at [https://github.com/croquet/croquet-for-unity-guardians/releases](https://github.com/croquet/croquet-for-unity-guardians/releases) for pre-built MacOS and Windows builds.
+This section describes the Multisynq for Unity Guardians application available on github here: [https://github.com/multisynq/m4u-guardians](https://github.com/multisynq/m4u-guardians) .
+See the releases page at [https://github.com/multisynq/m4u-guardians/releases](https://github.com/multisynq/m4u-guardians/releases) for pre-built MacOS and Windows builds.

 Guardians is a simple cooperative game where players defend their rocketship which has landed in an alien, futuristic world.
 It was designed to demonstrate how to create a multiplayer game with a number of features including: